Carlisle Cathedral: Organ

 The earliest documented organ at Carlisle Cathedral is one mentioned in an inventory of 1571.
 The present organ was built by Henry Willis in 1856 and was innovative for its date.
 It was enlarged in 1875 to include the 32-foot pipes.
 In 1906 it was further extended by Harrison & Harrison.
 In 1930, the organ was moved to its present position by an unknown builder.
 In 1962, J. W. Walker & Sons Ltd rebuilt the organ to give it a more classical sound.
 In 1997, a rebuilding by David Wells sought to restore the organ to its original Victorian tone.
 At this time a number of new stops were added.

 The organ has 4 manuals, 72 stops: Pedal 18 stops, Positive 14 stops, Great 13 stops, Swell 14 stops, Solo 13 stops.

 Organists

 The earliest recorded appointment of an organist at Carlisle Cathedral is of Thomas Southick in 1650.
 Notable organists have included the composer, astronomer and mathematician Thomas Greatorex and founder of the Royal School of Church Music, Sir Sydney Nicholson.
-The present organist is Mark Duthie.
+The present organist is Edward Taylor.